universal-ctags/ctags/docs/parser-vim.rst

 Exuberant-ctags records the prefix `s:` as part of a script-local variable's name.
 However, it is omitted from function names.
-As requested in issue #852 on GitHub, Universal-ctags now also includes the prefix in script-local function names.
+As requested in issue #852 on GitHub, Universal Ctags now also includes the prefix in script-local function names.